 Operating expenses increased to $35.7 million in 2011, compared to $30.8 million in 2010.
 This increase was anticipated and reflects $2.6 million in operating costs related to the new Paxton operations, an added $1.9 million in personnel and other costs incurred to support the Company's market expansion strategies, and $0.8 million in non-recurring transaction costs related to Hardwoods' conversion to a corporation and the acquisition of Paxton.
 The year-over-year change in operating expenses also reflects a $0.3 million litigation expense recovery that lowered 2010 operating expenses, but was not repeated in 2011.
 Partially offsetting the increase in 2011 operating expenses was the $0.8 million positive impact of a stronger Canadian dollar on conversion of expenses at Hardwoods' US operations.

 EBITDA for the full year increased 27.4% to $6.0 million, from the $4.7 million generated during 2010.
 This increase reflects higher gross profits, partially offset by higher operating expense.
 Paxton contributed $0.2 million of EBITDA (net of $0.2 million of one-time transactions costs incurred to complete the acquisition) to our 2011 results.
 In addition to the incremental EBITDA provided by Paxton, comparison of our year-over-year EBITDA results is also impacted by one-time costs related to our conversion to a corporation in 2011, and the absence of a recovery from a lawsuit in the prior year period.
-Excluding these three items, the underlying improvement in Hardwoods business performance measured on an adjusted EBITDA basis is an increase of 46.3% year-over-year.
+Excluding these three items, the underlying improvement in Hardwoods business performance measured on an adjusted EBITDA basis is an increase of 46.3% year-over-year as outlined below:

 Profit for the 2011 year increased 547.3% to $6.1 million, from $0.9 million in 2010.
 This significant improvement reflects the $1.3 million increase in EBITDA, a $0.1 million decrease in depreciation, a $0.5 million decrease in net finance cost and a $3.3 million increase in income tax recovery.